Decay of streaks and rolls in plane Couette-Poiseuille flow: Abstract

 \section{Abstract}

-We report the results of an experimental investigation into the decay of turbulence in Couette-Poiseuille flow using 'quench' experiments where the flow laminarises after a sudden reduction in Reynolds number.
-Specifically, we study the velocity field in the $xz$ plane, where $x$ is the streamwise and $z$ the spanwise directions respectively.
-We show that the decay of turbulence is anisotropic: the spanwise velocity $u_z$, containing streamwise vortices (or rolls), decays faster than the streamwise velocity $u_x$, which contains elongated regions of higher or lower velocity called streaks.
-We observe the simultaneous disappearance of the rolls and the streamwise modulation or waviness of the streaks.
-We define the turbulent fraction $F_x$ and $F_z$ of the flow field using the streamwise $x$ and spanwise $z$ velocity components, respectively.
-The turbulent fraction $F_x$ decays monotonically for $\Rey\sim300$, displays two distinct decay rates at $\Rey\sim450$, and a transient plateau at $\Rey\sim500$.
-This variation is a result of the lift-up effect which regenerates streaks during the first decay stage at relatively high $\Rey$.
-The decay of $F_z$ is linear and is always faster than for $F_x$, while the decay of the spanwise energy $E_z$ is always exponential.
-We characterized the decay rate $A_z$ of $E_z$ and the decay slope $a_z$ of $F_z$ as a function of $\Rey_f$.
-Background noise is treated systematically and we demonstrate that the experimental results are independent of the noise levels.
-Both the decay rates $A_z$ and the decay slopes $a_z$ scale in the form $\propto(\Rey_*-\Rey)$, with $\Rey_*$ are used to define a crossover Reynolds number.
-We found $\Rey_{A_z}\approx 688\pm10$ and $\Rey_{a_z}\approx 656\pm10$ for $A_z$ and $a_z$, respectively.
-These values are close to the Reynolds number $\Rey_g\approx 670$ at which turbulence was found to be self-sustained in previous investigations.
+We report the results of an experimental investigation into the decay of turbulence in plane Couette-Poiseuille flow using `quench' experiments where the flow laminarises after a sudden reduction in Reynolds number $\Rey$.
+Specifically, we study the velocity field in the streamwise-spanwise plane.
+We show that the spanwise velocity containing rolls, decays faster than the streamwise velocity, which displays elongated regions of higher or lower velocity called streaks.
+At final Reynolds numbers above $425$, the decay of streaks displays two stages: first a slow decay when rolls are present and secondly a more rapid decay of streaks alone.
+The difference in behaviour results from the regeneration of streaks by rolls, called the lift-up effect.
+We define the turbulent fraction as the portion of the flow containing turbulence and this is estimated by thresholding the spanwise velocity component.
+It decreases linearly with time in the whole range of final $\Rey$.
+The corresponding decay slope increases linearly with final $\Rey$.
+The extrapolated value at which this decay slope vanishes is $\Rey_{a_z}\approx 656\pm10$, close to $\Rey_g\approx 670$ at which turbulence is self-sustained.
+The decay of the energy computed from the spanwise velocity component is found to be exponential.
+The corresponding decay rate increases linearly with $\Rey$, with an extrapolated vanishing value at $\Rey_{A_z}\approx 688\pm10$.
+This value is also close to the value at which the turbulence is self-sustained, showing that valuable information on the transition can be obtained over a wide range of $\Rey$.